iEARN Partnerships by Member Countries

 Microsoft Partners in Learning Program

-A number of iEARN programs work with the Microsoft Partners in Learning Program, including in Argentina, Nigeria, South Africa and Uganda.
+A number of iEARN programs have worked with the Microsoft Partners in Learning Program, including in Argentina, Nigeria, South Africa and Uganda.
 700 Spanish-speaking teachers from Argentina, Chile, Uruguay, Paraguay, Colombia, Honduras, Mexico, Peru, Brazil, Costa Rica, El Salvador and other Latin American countries took iEARN online courses in Spanish through an agreement between Fundación Evolucion and Microsoft-Argentina within the program "TELAR -Todos En LA Red" (iEARN-Argentina) in 2004 - 2005.
-Since 2006, Fundación Evolución is in charge of implementing the Microsoft Peer Coaching program ("Entre Pares" in Spanish language), being the TELAR-iEARN online collaborative projects part of this training.
+Since 2006, Fundación Evolución has been in charge of implementing the Microsoft Peer Coaching program ("Entre Pares" in Spanish), being the TELAR-iEARN online collaborative projects part of this training.
 In addition, SchoolNet Nigeria (iEARN-Nigeria) is working with the Microsoft Partners in Learning Program on a 'Basic ICT Skills Training Programme' for teachers in Colleges of Education in Nigeria.

 United States Department of State

-iEARN-USA has administered numerous U.S. Department of State, Bureau of Educational and Cultural Affairs (ECA) virtual exchange programs, including the School Connectivity Program, the BRIDGE Program, the Global Connections and Exchange, and the Chris Stevens Youth Network.
-In addition, iEARN-USA is a partner in the Kennedy Lugar Youth Exchange and Study (YES) Program for secondary school students from select countries to spend up to one academic year in the US. iEARN is currently responsible for the recruitment of students from Pakistan (iEARN-Pakistan), Arab-Israel (iEARN-Israel), Bangladesh (iEARN-Bangladesh), Mali (iEARN-Mali), Cameroon (iEARN-Cameroon), Sierra Leone (iEARN-Sierra Leone), and Suriname (iEARN-Suriname).
-In addition, iEARN-USA and iEARN partners in China, India, Korea, Morocco, and Taiwan are partners in the National Security Language Initiative for Youth (NSLI-Y), which offers scholarships to U.S. high school students to study abroad and learn Arabic, Chinese, Farsi, Hindi, Korean, Russian, and Turkish. iEARN-USA and its partners around the world have also worked with The Office of Press and Public Diplomacy, Bureau of South and Central Asian Affairs and the Bureau for Near Eastern Affairs Office of Middle East Partnership Initiatives (MEPI) on program initiatives.
-See recent past programs here.
+iEARN-USA has helped to launch and administer numerous U.S. Department of State, Bureau of Educational and Cultural Affairs (ECA) virtual exchange programs, including the School Connectivity Program, the BRIDGE Program, the Global Connections and Exchange Program, and the Chris Stevens Youth Network.
+In addition, iEARN-USA is a founding partner in the Kennedy Lugar Youth Exchange and Study (YES) Program for secondary school students from select countries to spend up to one academic year in the US. iEARN is currently responsible for the recruitment of students from Pakistan (iEARN-Pakistan), Arab-Israel (iEARN-Israel), Bangladesh (iEARN-Bangladesh), Mali (iEARN-Mali), Cameroon (iEARN-Cameroon), Sierra Leone (iEARN-Sierra Leone), and Suriname (iEARN-Suriname).
+In addition, iEARN-USA and iEARN partners in China, India, Korea, Morocco, and Taiwan are founding partners in the National Security Language Initiative for Youth (NSLI-Y), which offers scholarships to U.S. high school students to study abroad and learn Arabic, Chinese, Farsi, Hindi, Korean, Russian, and Turkish. iEARN-USA and its partners around the world have also worked with The Office of Press and Public Diplomacy, Bureau of South and Central Asian Affairs and the Bureau for Near Eastern Affairs Office of Middle East Partnership Initiatives (MEPI) on program initiatives, including a number of High School Journalism programs.
+See additional past programs here.